UKCloud/documentation/articles/azure/azs-sco.md

 ## Supporting documents and resources

-The following documents contain more information about UKCloud for VMware and the service options:
+The following documents contain more information about UKCloud for Microsoft Azure and the service options:

 - [*UKCloud for Microsoft Azure service definition*](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/630346855069919-service-definition-document-2018-07-30-0941.pdf)